Jammu Jammu And Kashmir, India Travel Guide

 Jammu city mainly uses a network of public buses and shared auto-rickshaws.
 Locals often call shared auto-rickshaws "Matadors" or "mini-buses," alongside standard auto-rickshaws.

-These options are common and economical for city travel.
+These options are usual and economical for city travel.

-Main bus stops are often near prominent landmarks.
-Ask locals or conductors for directions.
+Main bus stops are commonly by prominent landmarks.
+Inquire with locals or conductors for directions.

 Bus fares are paid to the conductor onboard.
 Shared auto-rickshaw fares are paid directly to the driver.